vapoursynth/vapoursynth/doc/gettingstarted.rst

 Getting Started
 ===============

-So you managed to install VapourSynth, now what?
+So you managed to install VapourSynth.
+Now what?

 If you don't know the basics of Python you may want to check out the `tutorial <http://docs.python.org/py3k/tutorial/index.html>`_.

-You can "play around" in the python interpreter if you want.
-But that's not how most video scripts are created.
+You can "play around" in the python interpreter if you want, but that's not how most video scripts are created.

 Here's a sample script to be inspired by::